Sir Foster Cunliffe, 3rd Baronet

-Sir Foster Cunliffe, 3rd Baronet (1755–1834) was the founder of the Royal Society of British Bowmen.
+Sir Foster Cunliffe, 3rd Baronet (1755–1834) was a British landowner and the founder of the sporting club, the Royal British Bowmen.

 Biography

 Foster Cunliffe was the son of Sir Robert Cunliffe, 2nd Baronet and Mary Wright.
-He succeeded to his father’s baronetcy on the latter’s death in 1778.
+He succeeded to his father's baronetcy on the latter's death in 1778.

 Sir Foster Cunliffe was uneasy about this because he seems to have concealed the origin of the fortune, omitting the word 'slavery' in a detailed history of his family's genealogy.
 His grandfather, Foster Cunliffe (1682–1758), made the money by becoming the main slave trader in Liverpool and mayor on three occasions.
 His son was MP for Liverpool in 1755–67.

 Sir Foster Cunliffe moved from Saighton, near Chester, to the Acton Park estate near Wrexham, Denbighshire, adding to the existing house, including adding the lavish Four Dogs gateway into the estate - all that remains of the original buildings to this day.
 He served as High Sheriff of Denbighshire for 1787.

 He also enlarged and improved Pant-yr-ochain once the main house in Gresford, now a well known gastro pub.
 The father of 11 bought the building as a home for two of his unmarried daughters, Charlotte & Emma, to take up residence.
 The sisters were known to hold great parties and to entertain the local gentry.
 These included Charles Williams-Wynn, their brother-in-law, and the Glynne family of Hawarden.
 Catherine Glynne married William Ewart Gladstone, who was Prime Minister no less than four times, and who was known to have ridden to the sisters' home in Gresford.

 In addition to his archery, Sir Foster Cunliffe commanded the part-time Wrexham Yeomanry Cavalry during the Napoleonic Wars.